mong/workflow/README.md

 # Our git workflow

+We will use a workflow similar to [GitHub flow](https://guides.github.com/introduction/flow/).

-## Keep it simple
+## KISS (keep it simple, stupid)

 Few of us are experts in git, so we have to keep the workflow simple.
-Thus, no complicated branching scheme.
+Thus, **no** complicated branching scheme such as [git-flow](https://nvie.com/posts/a-successful-git-branching-model/).

 ## Master is king